 Local SEO refers to optimizing your online presence to rank in the search results for local search terms.
 With local SEO, you’re trying to generate leads by ranking high in search results for your immediate vicinity (say, your city, state, or country).
 There are many different types of local SEO searches.
 The most common searches are for things like “service + near me.”
 For example, florist, pub, whatever.
 If you make such a search, Google will use your IP address to provide you with a list of companies that offer the product or service you are looking for in your immediate vicinity.
-An important element for a lot of local SEO, especially search terms similar to what I described above, is the Google My Business listings.
+An essential element for much local SEO, especially search terms similar to what I described above, is the Google My Business listings.

 You can see in the image above how Google My Business takes up the prime position in search results.
 There’s more to local SEO than Google My Business and “service + near me” search terms.
-International SEO is the practice of trying to get your content to rank in various countries.
-For example, you might want to get your content and sales pages to rank in the US, UK, and Australia.
+International SEO is trying to get your content to rank in various countries.
+For example, you might want your content and sales pages to rank in the US, UK, and Australia.
 Alternatively, you might want to make your content rank in several different languages.
 Again, your ability to do this will revolve around your understanding of international SEO.